SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

    :header: "Property","Description"
    :widths: 40,58

-   "Package displayname", "Defines how SIM displays the package displayname in an SQL syntax. (e.g. Manufacturer+''+Name+''+Version+''+Language)"
+   "Package displayname", "Defines how SIM displays the package displayname in an SQL syntax. (e.g. Manufacturer+''+Name+''+Version+''+Language)."
    "Package filter", "Defines an SQL based fitler for the displaying of the packages in the Operations Module."
    "Computer filter", "Defines an SQL based fitler for the displaying of the computers in the Operations Module."
    "User filter", "Defindes an SQL based fitler for the displaying of the users in the Operations Module."